tlamadon/blm-replicate/README.txt

 researcher however to explore the inst/main.r file.

 By default, this will run all of the code using a SYNTHETIC DATA SET.
-See belwo how to get access to Swedish data, and load it into the container.
+See below how to get access to Swedish data, and load it into the container.

 NOTE 1: make sure the docker app does not limit memory access to less